Dow ends at record high, Nasdaq falls as tech slides

-Strong gains by Goldman Sachs (GS.N), Caterpillar (CAT.N) and Chevron (CVX.N) sent Dow to the record.
-Energy (.SPNY) and materials (.SPLRCM) continued this week's momentum, leading gains among S&P 500 sectors.
-Defensive utilities (.SPLRCU) and real estate (.SPLRCR) led sectoral declines.
+Strong gains by Goldman Sachs, Caterpillar and Chevron sent Dow to the record.
+Energy and materials continued this week’s momentum, leading gains among S&P 500 sectors.
+Defensive utilities and real estate led sectoral declines.

 “Energy, financial, materials, industrials are all outperforming.
 They tend to be cyclically oriented sectors and tend to benefit during periods when the economies are reopening and expanding,” said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management.